tanzhanwen/CSC301Project-SearchBlueprint/README.md

 Sangdong Kim: I am a 3rd year computer science student at University of Toronto.

 Tom Choi: I am 4th year Computer Science and English major Student at University of Toronto and focusing on Web Development and GUI designs.
-I have two years of professional and volunteer experience as a programmer and have progressed through the .
+I have two years of professional and volunteer experience as a programmer and web developer and have gone through several full software development cycles.

 Ryan Kam: I am a 3rd year Computer Science specialist student at the University of Toronto.
 I can speak English, Cantonese, Mandarin and Japanese.
 My major interest lies in Game design and Android App development.
 I also like soccer and snowboarding.